puppybits/Truth-News/svvdtjnhsa.md

 2. Raw content is upload to news site.
 3. Content is posted publicly.
 4. A hash is created for raw content.
 For a news article it must be only the raw text of the story.
-This is to stop tampering and validate.
+This is to stop tampering and validate .
 5. {hash, timestamp, permanent-url, author-id, person-in-the-content, requested-validator} is added to the blockchain.
 Author's reputation is used to assist in authenticity.
 6. Only newly created news can be added to the blockchain.
 It will